Large classes of permutation polynomials over $\mathbb{F}_{q^2}$

 Permutation polynomials (PPs) of the form $(x^{q} -x + c)^{\frac{q^2 -1}{3}+1} +x$ over $\mathbb{F}_{q^2}$ were presented by Li, Helleseth and Tang [Finite Fields Appl.
 22 (2013) 16--23].
 More recently, we have constructed PPs of the form $(x^{q} +bx + c)^{\frac{q^2 -1}{d}+1} -bx$ over $\mathbb{F}_{q^2}$, where $d=2, 3, 4, 6$ [Finite Fields Appl.
 35 (2015) 215--230].
 In this paper we concentrate our efforts on the PPs of more general form

-where $r \in \mathbb{Z}$, $\phi(x)\in \mathbb{F}_{q^2}[x]$ and $d$ is an arbitrary divisor of $q^2-1$.
-The key step is the construction of a commutative diagram with some properties, which is the basis of the AGW criterion.
-By employing the AGW criterion two times, we reduce the problem of determining whether $f(x)$ permutes $\mathbb{F}_{q^2}$ to that of verifying whether two more polynomials permute two subsets of $\mathbb{F}_{q^2}$ respectively.
-Furthermore, we find a series of simple conditions for $f(x)$ to be a permutation polynomial of $\mathbb{F}_{q^2}$.
+where $a,b,c,u,v \in \mathbb{F}_{q^2}$, $r \in \mathbb{Z}^{+}$, $\phi(x)\in \mathbb{F}_{q^2}[x]$ and $d$ is an arbitrary positive divisor of $q^2-1$.
+The key step is the construction of a commutative diagram with specific properties, which is the basis of the Akbary--Ghioca--Wang (AGW) criterion.
+By employing the AGW criterion two times, we reduce the problem of determining whether $f(x)$ permutes $\mathbb{F}_{q^2}$ to that of verifying whether two more polynomials permute two subsets of $\mathbb{F}_{q^2}$.
+As a consequence, we find a series of simple conditions for $f(x)$ to be a PP of $\mathbb{F}_{q^2}$.
 These results unify and generalize some known classes of PPs. \keywords{Permutation \and Finite field \and Commutative diagram \and AGW criterion} \subclass{MSC 11T06 \and 11T71}